lukasz-kozlowski/ADP_2021/README.md

 | ? | ? | ? | ? |

 ### Task 2
-Create README.md for your project where you will describe the subject, mambers and document the progress
+Create README.md for your project in <b>'Project'</b> directory where you will describe the subject, mambers and document the progress